Back to blog

 It might seem like an overly simple test.
 You squeeze a dynamometer as hard as you can and get a number in kilograms.
 But that figure predicts mortality, disability, cognitive decline and hospitalisation with a consistency that has surprised researchers for decades.

 The PURE study (Leong et al., The Lancet, 2015, PMID: 25982160) analysed 139,691 people across 17 countries over four years.
 Result: each 5 kg reduction in grip strength was associated with 16% higher all-cause mortality and 17% higher cardiovascular mortality.
-Grip strength was a better predictor of cardiovascular death than systolic blood pressure itself.
+In that cohort, grip strength added prognostic signal even against classic markers such as systolic blood pressure, without replacing them.

 Why does something so simple work so well?
 Because grip strength doesn't just measure your hand.
 It's a proxy for your total muscle mass, neuromuscular function and overall health status.
 It's like taking the temperature of your entire musculoskeletal system with a single number.